 Central Luzon to Calabarzon For Less Than 10,000 Pesos ALL-IN

-Note: This is a summary of my recent Luzon trip with my friends, and a breakdown of my personal expenses.
+Note: This is a summary of my recent Luzon trip with my friends and a breakdown of my personal expenses.

 We did not have a planned itinerary that’s why it was very exciting.
 We just followed our instincts to do this adventure.

 Right after we got off from our plane at NAIA, we headed directly to our first destination which is Capas, Tarlac to trek the summit crater lake of Mt.
 Pinatubo, which did not happen, unfortunately.
-The good thing is, we were able to drive an ATV to lahar trail of Mt.
+The good thing is, that we were able to drive an ATV to lahar trail of Mt.
 Pinatubo instead.

 After that, we rode a bus from there all the way to San Antonio, Zambales.
 We stayed for one night at San Antonio and met a wonderful lady who became our guide to our ‘supposed’ island hopping to Anawangin Cove, Nagsasa Cove, and Capones Island.